 - Sewing machine

 Step 1: Cutting your fabric and applying fusible interfacing

-Cut 2 rectangles of fabric 18” x 8”.
-You need to decide what is going to be the the pattern or color on the very front of the holder and what is going to be behind.
-You could, of course, choose to make the project with only one pattern or color, but I think the differentiation and contrast makes the item much more attractive.
+Cut two rectangles of fabric 18” x 8”.
+You need to decide what is going to be the pattern or color on the very front of the holder and what is going to be behind.
+You could, of course, choose to make the project with only one pattern or color, but I think the differentiation and contrast make the item much more attractive.